truenas/documentation/content/Solutions/MigratingToTrueNAS.md

 Migrating via the cloud is another option.
 Services like minIO, S3, and Google Drive (among many others) can move your files and data from one NAS to another.
 Utilities like [rclone](https://rclone.org/) facilitate migration through cloud storage platforms.

-Be aware that cloud storage can be expensive when moving large amounts of data, so it is not our first recommendation for migrating your files to TrueNAS.
+Be aware that cloud storage can be expensive when moving large amounts of data.